 Hi Everyone.
-Getting ready for a vacation?
-Thought you might like to read about the family trip that changed our lives.
+Are you getting ready for a vacation?
+I thought you might like to read about the family trip that changed our lives.

 Preparing for the trip